oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

 ## Introduction

-In this lab, you will upgrade the UPGR database from Oracle Database 11.2.0.4 to Oracle Database 19c.
+In this lab, you will upgrade the *UPGR* database from Oracle Database 19c to 23ai.
 You will use AutoUpgrade.

 Estimated Time: 45 minutes